The Ultimate Guide To Understanding Your Ideal Customer & Creating Your Buyer Persona

 “I’m B2B.
 I sell to businesses, not people!”

 Big news: a business never, ever, bought anything.
 It may have paid for it, but ultimately, somebody makes the purchasing decision.
 You will always sell to people, no matter what your business does.
-Talk to people, engage them.
+Talk to people, and engage them.

 Don’t give them impressive-sounding words that make their eyes slide off the page while they doze off.
 Talk to someone, not something.
 Don’t bother with trying to impress people with terminology and tooth-breaking, formal language.
 They’re interested in their needs and how you can fulfil them.
 They’re not interested in how impressive you are.